MounaBelaid/website-academia/content/project/coronavirus/index.md

 url_video: ""
 ---

-As the COVID_19 outbreak continues to evolve worldwide and particularly in my country Tunisia, I have created an application using RShiny tracking the situation of coronavirus.
+As the COVID_19 outbreak continues to evolve worldwide and particularly in my country [Tunisia](https://en.wikipedia.org/wiki/Tunisia), I have created an application using RShiny tracking the situation of coronavirus spread in Tunisia.
 Please follow [this link](https://mounabelaid.shinyapps.io/coronavirus/).